codedearta/amasko/readme.md

 + [Git](http://git-scm.com/)
 + [Node](http://nodejs.org/)

+####Comandline
+#####Mac
+Hit cmd+spacebar and type terminal.
+It will open a termnal for you.
+Change to the directory where you want to work with the amasko sources.
+#####Windows
+open the commandline as administrator.
+Change to the directory where you want to work with the amasko sources.

 The Amasko source files are on github.
 To get the latest version clone it.
 ```
 $ git clone https://github.com/sepprenfer/amasko.git